janujc/cellSociety/doc/DESIGN_EXERCISE.md

 **What is the grid?
 Does it have any behaviors?
 Who needs to know about it?**

 The grid itself does not have any behaviors, it is just a 2-d array of Cell objects.
-Only the simulation and visualization classes now what's inside the grid.
+Only the simulation and visualization classes know what's inside the grid.

 **What information about a simulation needs to be the configuration file?**